nafasalirezae/first-my-rep/README.md

 >
 > **Whate   :**
 >
-> * A tokened/bot-required scraper.
-No login, no .
+> * A tokened/bot-required scraper.  login, no .

 ---